Swizec/react-d3js-es6-ebook/manuscript/better-environment.md

 {#the-environment}
 # A good work environment
+If you already know how to set up the perfect development environment for modern JavaScript work, go ahead and skip this section.
+If you don't, there are a few things you should know.

-Before we begin, we need a good work environment.
+In order to be the most effective, we need a good work environment.
 We're after three things:

  * code should re-compile when we change a file
  * page should update automatically when the code changes